 Then, using as much control as you can, apply the liner in a wing shape.
 Afterwards, fill in the liner on top of the eye, connecting it to the wing.
 You may also want to apply liner to your bottom lashes using the brush if you are creating a very intense eye look.
 You should use the brush to connect the bottom liner to the top wing, this will make everything look more cohesive.
 This is one of the most difficult of all the different types of makeup brushes to use, so don’t be concerned if you don’t nail that winged look right away – it may just require some more practice.

-Many mascara brands come with a brush, but it's helpful to have one on hand just in case.
+Many mascara brands come with a spoolie brush, but it’s helpful to have one on hand just in case.
 A good mascara wand features a spoolie shape, with small bristles sticking out from the wand in all directions.
-The bristles are designed to fit in between your lashes, acting almost as a hairbrush to push them in the right direction and apply the product.
+The synthetic bristles are designed to fit in between your lashes, acting almost as a hairbrush to push them in the right direction and apply the product.
 The bristles should be firm, as this makes mascara application easier.
 These wands can also be used to apply eyebrow gel, or just to brush the brow hairs in the same direction and neaten them up.
-They are also typically less durable than other makeup brushes, so you'll want to buy them in packs or replace them frequently.
+They are also typically less durable than other makeup brushes, so you’ll want to buy them in packs or replace them frequently.

-A lip brush can make applying your lipstick much easier.
+A lip brushes can make applying your lipstick much easier.
 This small brush will help you get a crisp, defined line that other women will envy.
 A lip brush is very small and thin, with a layer of sleek bristles that act like a paintbrush.
-To use, you'll want to start by applying a lip liner in a colour similar to your lipstick.
+To use, you’ll want to start by applying a lip liner in a colour similar to your lipstick.
 This makes it easier to get a clean line with your lip product.
-Then, just use the brush to paint in your lips.
+Then, just use the lip brush to paint in your lips.
 You may need to go over your lips a few times with the brush to get the desired pigmentation.
 This brush can also be used to soften up harsh lines of your lips or even blend two lip colours together for an ombre effect.

 Makeup Brush Sets or Kits

-Finding quality makeup brushes can be difficult, so it's worth it to take your time and shop around when building your kit.
+Finding quality makeup brush set can be difficult, so it’s worth it to take your time and shop around when building your kit.
 There are several different factors to keep an eye out for when shopping for brushes.
 The first is the quality of the brush.
 They should be made with durable bristles that will last through many washings and can support many different kinds of makeup.
-The handle should also be quite durable - it shouldn't separate from the bristles easily.
+The handle should also be quite durable – it shouldn’t separate from the bristles easily.
 Durability is particularly important to consider if you like to travel with your brushes.
 Many brushes are even specifically designed for travel, with smaller handles that can fit into a makeup bag.